science-periodicals/web-verse/README.md

 running (just in Chrome, so as not to be too invasive) whenever you make changes.

 ---

-1: We attempt to be smart about handling full-stops.
-We'll ignore things like "Dr. Who" and a number of similar cases.
-It is generally enough to avoid getting single word nonsense for our sentences.

-2: It's OK if the first and last sentences are the same, the key is still meaningful.

-3: Words are defined as tokens composed of a run of non-white-space characters.

 [jsconf]: http://2014.jsconf.eu/speakers/michael-donohoe-deeplink-to-anything-on-the-web.html
 [nyt]: https://github.com/NYTimes/Emphasis
 [ranges]: https://developer.mozilla.org/en-US/docs/Web/API/Range